Home Interior Color Schemes

 - Write your home address at the top of the board and then just have fun attaching pictures and color swatches!
 Be sure to label which colors go in which room and any other notes.

-Our Home Colors:
+Our Home Colors

-Now that you have a few tips to help you choose colors for your home, I’m going to share the paint colors in our home (including painted furniture and cabinets)!
+Now that you have a few tips on how to choose paint colors and all the supplies you need, I’m going to share the paint colors in our home (including painted furniture and cabinets)!

 The kitchen did not always look like this.
 The cabinets were brown, the walls were dingy white among many other changes that we made.

-The Dining Room
+Dining Room Paint Colors

-Living Room and Family Room
+Living Room and Family Room Paint Colors